Johannes0021/bevy_mod_sdl3/README.md

 ```

 ### iOS xcode diagnostics memory leak
-I noticed that the memory usage of th app kept increasing significantly over time.
-I was able to fix
+I noticed that the memory usage of the app kept increasing significantly over time.
+I was able to
-the issue by disabling `Metal API Validation` in the xcode scheme settings.
+fix the issue by disabling `Metal API Validation` in the xcode scheme settings.
 1. Product
 2. Scheme
 3. Edit Scheme